Will Love Island's Casa Amor return for 2019?

 Will Casa Amor return in Love Island series five?

-As of yet, nothing has been confirmed as to whether Casa Amor will be returning, although there have been reports that the villa will be back –but not as we know it.
+As of yet, there’s no official word as to whether Casa Amor will be returning.
+There have, however, been reports that the villa will be back – but not as we know it.

-Insiders have teased that Casa Amor may be a little more positive this year, after previously being used as a gruelling test to assess each Islanders’ loyalty to their partners.
+Insiders have teased that Casa Amor may be a little more positive this year, after previously being used as a gruelling test to assess the Islanders’ loyalty to their partners.

 “Love Island bosses are aware that fans of the show are hoping for new and bigger twists this summer,” a Love Island source told the Daily Star newspaper.